-Reserving for Upcoming Technologies
+• Reserving for Upcoming Technologies

-Terminal virtualization is adapted to the tremendous pace of development technologies and works most efficiently with the upgrades.
-Through separating the implementation from the function body, upcoming technologies can be easily introduced to the terminals.
+Terminal virtualization is adapt with the tremendous pace of developing technology and works most efficiently with the upgrades.
+Through separating the implementation from the function body, upcoming technologies can be easy to be introduced to the terminals.